softprops/lesst/README.md

 lesst.Compile(fileName, lessSourceCode)
 ```

-This returns a ``scala.util.Try[CompilationResult]` which provides access the compiled css
+This returns a ``scala.Either[CompilationError, CompilationResult]` which provides access the compiled css
 and a list of file imports included in the result.

 You can optionally minify the generated css